 The book also contains Louis Riel’s speech to the jury; Wilfrid Laurier’s warning the Catholic clergy to stay out of politics; Nellie McClung’s demand that women receive the vote; Agnes Macphail’s call for political reforms and the full equality of women; Arthur Meighen’s divisive speech on military conscription; Richard Bennett’s attempt to give Canada a new deal during the Depression; Tommy Douglas introducing Medicare; Lester Pearson’s epic debates with John Diefenbaker over a new flag for Canada; and Pierre Trudeau’s ‘No’ to Quebec separatism during the 1980 referendum campaign.

-Dennis is also the author of Great Canadian Speeches, a best-selling and wide-ranging anthology.
-But in this new book he focuses on only a few speeches and describes the rich historical context in which each was delivered.
-He also pays attention to the content of each oration and the rhetorical techniques employed by speakers to win over their audiences.
+Dennis describes the rich historical context in which a speech was delivered and analyzes the rhetorical techniques employed by speakers to win over their audiences.
 Finally, Dennis examines every speech’s immediate and long term impact upon Canada and Canadians

-Speeches That Changed Canada will be a welcome companion to anyone interested in Canadian history, politics, literature and rhetoric.
-It will also be a useful source and guide for those who write speeches or deliver them, and for those who hear, analyze and compare them.
+Speeches That Changed Canada is a welcome companion to anyone interested in Canadian history, politics, literature and rhetoric.
+It will also be a useful source and guide for those who write speeches or deliver them.

 Pierre Trudeau opposing Quebec separatism:

 “We are going to say to those who want us to stop being Canadians, we are going to say a resounding, an overwhelming o.”